 - Number of types of items in cart: [[cart:number_of_item_kinds]]

 - Placeholders can't contain any typos.
 If your placeholder can't be interpreted by the system, the entire placeholder will show up on the popup.

 5. An example of a custom popup using Dynamic Text Replacement

-The solution is to use the default value to create a campaign which displays the text 'Dear Visitor' for non-registered users, and displays their first name if they are registered.
+The solution is to use the default value to create a campaign that displays the text 'Dear Visitor' for non-registered users and displays their first name if they are registered.

-The below screenshot shows what this looks like in the popup editor in your OptiMonk dashboard.
+The below screenshot shows what this looks like in the Campaign editor in your OptiMonk dashboard:

 When the visitor is a registered user and their first name is available, the popup will look like this:

 When the visitor is not registered or logged in, the system will display the default value we provided in the placeholder.